 I looked around.
 “How did I get out here?”

 He looked away before answering.
 “I heard you screaming.
 When I opened the door, I thought you saw me.”
 He looked at me as if checking if I remembered.
 I didn’t.
 “You called me… You fainted in the room and I had to drag you out.”

 Called him daddy is what I probably did.
 He did remind me of my father a little.
-As far as his story, I had already checked my body and I could tell the caretaker had never let me hit the floor when I fainted.
+As far as his account of what happened, I had already checked my body and I could tell the caretaker had never let me hit the floor when I fainted.
 While I can’t be sure, since I don’t remember anything since blacking out, the lack of any bruising led me to believe he had jumped in to rescue me: gently laying me out here in the hallway.
 I wondered if this guy had kids.

 “You get what you came here for?”
 He asked as he gave me a hand to pull me to my feet.

 I was shaking everywhere.
 “Yeah.
 I got it.”
 I could have said more, but I just wanted to stand there and be quiet a minute.
 This story had gone beyond anything I could have expected.
 A lot of weird shit for sure, but I already had enough to write a viral story.
 Something was still missing though.